BeardScript/RogueCroquet/README.md

 `prop(twoWayBind?: boolean | number)`

 Used on the View's propertis to generate a bind between properties of the same name in the Model.
-You can pass in `true` as a parameter to give write access to the prop using **updateProp**.
-You can pass in a number to throttle the updateProp for that property.
+You can pass in `true` as a parameter to give write access to the prop using `updateProp`.
+Alternatively, you can pass in a number to set the minimum amount of milliseconds that must have passed before calling `updateProp` for that property again.
 This helps you manage the amount of messages you're sending per second.
 You shouldn't send more than 20.

-`action()`
+`action(rate?: number)`

 Use it on a Method in the View's code to make it run on both the Model and the View.
+You can pass in a number to set the minimum amount of milliseconds that must pass before it can be called again.
+Every time the view executes an `@action()` it's broadcasted to all clients so this helps you manage the amount of messages you're sending per second.
+You shouldn't send more than 20.

 #### Actor